White space Opportunity

 Identify and list down ‘Buying Centers’ in the account.
 Buying Centers are those units in the account that can buy your offering(s) independently.
 They could be various divisions of the account or functions in an account or territories in the account.
-They can be a combination of these three.
+They can also be a combination of these three.

-Divisions: Retail Banking, Wholesale Banking, Investment Banking, Merchant Banking, Asset Management, Wealth Management.
-Functions: Finance, IT, Sales, Marketing, Operations, HR Territories: North America, Europe, Asia, Africa, Latin America.
-Now depending on what your offerings are - Buying Centers could be Retail Marketing, Asia Operations, IT infrastructure, Asia, Wealth North America.
+Divisions may include the following: Retail Banking, Wholesale Banking, Investment Banking, Merchant Banking, Asset Management, Wealth Management.
+Functions may include: Finance, IT, Sales, Marketing, Operations, HR Territories may include: North America, Europe, Asia, Africa, Latin America.
+Now depending on what your offerings are, Buying Centers could be: Retail Marketing, Asia Operations, IT infrastructure, Asia, Wealth North America.

 Create a matrix/grid using these two lists - Offerings versus Buying Centers.
 I call it Account Landscape.
 Here is an illustration.

 It also helps that we are already engaged with other offerings in these buying centers.
 As you can see, a methodical approach to unearthing new opportunities to grow your accounts as illustrated above is very impactful.
-At DemandFarm we have made this process easy by building these tools inside your CRMs.
+At DemandFarm, we have made this process easy by building these tools inside your CRMs.

 We believe that the Account Managers are the heroes.
 Their expertise, experience and domain knowledge is what matters the most when it comes to handling key accounts.
 So at DemandFarm, we try to do our best to equip them with tools and frameworks to help them visualize better and to make their thinking strategic, focused and cohesive.